NoorDataAnalyst/Global-Shala-Cost-Efficiency-Analysis/README.md

-# GlobalShala Ad Campaign Analysis with Python
+# GlobalShala Ad Campaign Analysis

-This project involved collaborating with a team of six to analyze and visualize Facebook ad campaign data for GlobalShala’s **Superhero U (SHU)** event.
-The goal was to identify underperforming campaigns, provide cost-saving recommendations, and support the Finance team in optimizing marketing spend.
-The analysis combined Python-based data exploration and visualization with clear reporting and presentation to guide budget decisions.
+This project was completed as part of my internship at **Excelerate** as a **Data Analyst Trainee Intern** for GlobalShala.
+In collaboration with a team of five, we analyzed and visualized Facebook ad campaign data for the **Superhero U (SHU)** event.
+The objective was to evaluate campaign performance, identify underperforming ads, provide cost-saving recommendations, and support the Finance team in optimizing marketing spend.
+The analysis leveraged Python-based data exploration and visualization, combined with clear reporting and presentation, to guide data-driven marketing decisions.

 <img width="465" height="108" alt="image" src="https://github.com/user-attachments/assets/1d8b16e1-cb5f-440e-8719-52487f7f1809" />

 ---